What Is a Property Management Agreement and Why Is It Important?

 6. Fees

-Before signing a management agreement contract, check what the firm will charge you and review the breakdown of fees.
+Before signing a management agreement, check what the firm will charge you and review the fee breakdown.
 Make sure the inclusions and exclusions are mentioned clearly.
 Avoid settling for a firm just because its fees are low, as you might end up with more responsibilities than expected.

 7. Equal Opportunity Housing